Infant Respiratory Disorders- Overview and Practice Questions Vector

 4. What is Bronchopulmonary Dysplasia (BPD)?

-A form of chronic lung disease seen in infants with severe RDS after prolonged positive pressure ventilation and supplemental oxygen.
+Bronchopulmonary Dysplasia (BPD) is a chronic lung disease in infants who have experienced severe RDS, often after prolonged positive pressure ventilation and oxygen therapy.

 5. What is Transient Tachypnea of the Newborn (TTN)?